cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Protocol messages {#protocol-messages}

 The OPAQUE protocol runs the OPRF protocol in two stages: registration and authenticated key exchange.
-A client and server exchange protocol messages in executing these stages.
-This section specifies the structure of these protocol messages using TLS notation (see {{RFC8446}}, Section 3).
+A client and server exchange messages in executing these stages.
+The encoding of these messages is specific to each instantiation of OPAQUE.
+See {{instantiations}} for examples.

 ~~~
 enum {